Politics

 1. All cars driven and sold in Unixploria must be hybrids or solely run on electricity.

 3. We have reduced our long-distance travel, and all official trips are made by bicycles, hybrid/electric cars, trains, or boats.
-Traveling by airplane is still not prohibited but is highly taxed and regulated.
+Traveling by airplane is still not prohibited, but is highly taxed and regulated.

 4. To reduce pollution from transport, we try only to import goods from nations in our region.
 Unixploria is not yet entirely self-sufficient, but we aim to be.